vasu-devs/PixelForge/README.md

 ### How to Use
 1. Click the **Upload** button to select an image (JPG, PNG, BMP, GIF).
-2. Use the **Resolution** slider to adjust the detail level.
+2. Use the **Resolution** slider to adjust the detail level in real-time.
+3. Click the **Download** button to save your masterpiece as a PNG image.
-3. View the generated ASCII art in the main display area.
+4. View the generated ASCII art in the main display area.

 ## 🤝 Contributing